Best Things To Do In Buenos Aires

 14. Visit the Palermo Woods

-Bosques de Palermo by Bike| ©Turismo Buenos Aire
+Bosques de Palermo by bicycle| ©Turismo Buenos Aire

-Bosques de Palermo by Bike| ©Turismo Buenos Aire
+Bosques de Palermo by bicycle| ©Turismo Buenos Aire

-This sprawling hub of cultural activity in the heart of the city is the perfect place to escape the hustle and bustle of the capital for a few hours.
+This sprawling center of cultural activity in the heart of the city is the perfect place to escape the hustle and bustle of the capital for a few hours.
 Its official name is Parque Tres de Febrero, but it is mostly known by locals as the Bosques de Palermo, a natural lung located between Sarmiento and Libertador avenues, specifically at 110 Infanta Isabel Avenue.

 On weekends, the park is filled with street performers, local craft vendors and families enjoying a picnic in the sun.
 Admission is free, however, for history buffs, there are several must-see attractions for an additional supplement.
 You can also take the opportunity to remember this beautiful park by taking one of the Buenos Aires bike tours.